vsrinivas/fuchsia/docs/syscalls/process_read_memory.md

 enough for at least this many bytes. *buffer_size* must be greater than zero and less than or equal to 64MB.

-*actual_size* the actual number of bytes read is stored here.
+*actual* the actual number of bytes read is stored here.
 Less bytes than requested may be returned if *vaddr*+*buffer_size* extends beyond the memory mapped in the process.